History of the Boston Red Sox: 1950–1959

 The 1950s were viewed as a time of tribulation for the Red Sox.
 After Williams returned from the Korean War in 1953, many of the best players from the late 1940s had retired or been traded.
-The stark contrast in the team led critics to call the Red Sox' daily lineup "Ted Williams and the Seven Dwarfs."
+The stark contrast in the team led critics to call the Red Sox' daily lineup "Ted Williams and the Seven Dwarfs".
 Also, unlike many other teams, owner Tom Yawkey refused to sign players of African descent, even passing up chances at future Hall-of-Famers Jackie Robinson and Willie Mays, both of whom tried out for Boston and were highly praised by team scouts.
 Jackie Robinson was even worked out by the team at Fenway Park, however it appeared that owner Tom Yawkey did not want an African American player on his team at that time.
 Ted Williams hit .389 at the age of 38 in 1957, but there was little else for Boston fans to root for.
 Williams retired at the end of the 1960 season, famously hitting a home run in his final at-bat as memorialized in the John Updike story "Hub fans bid Kid adieu".
 The Sox finally became the last Major League team to field an African American player when they promoted infielder Pumpsie Green from their AAA farm team in 1959.
-In Green's Fenway debut he tripled.
+Green made his debut at Fenway Park on August 4, where he played second base and was the leadoff hitter.
+With his first at-bat, Green hit a triple off of the Green Monster and then scored a run when Pete Runnels grounded out to first base.
 The 1950s had bright highlights like Pete Runnels .322 batting average in '58 and Jackie Jensen's 1958 MVP award.